Finger Lakes Region Facts

 – William Robert Brooks is considered to be one of the most prolific discoverers of comets in history, second only to Jean-Louis Pons.
 Brooks discovered over twenty comets, his first of which was from the town of Phelps, New York. [source]

-– While most municipalities underwrite the cost of their public fireworks displays, Ithaca’s is entirely funded by donations collected from attendees at the previous year’s display.
+– While most municipalities underwrite the cost of their public fireworks displays, Ithaca’s is entirely funded by donations.
+Contributions collected from attendees at the previous year’s display are saved and used the following year.
 [Source: book “Surrounded by Reality: 100 Things You Didn’t Know About Ithaca”